sbkeebs/spruce/case/README.md

-# sprucifer
+# Sprucifer

 This is a case designed to hold two Spruces in an unsplit style case.
 It is not thoroughly tested.